PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Introduction

 \section{Introduction}

-In recent years, end-to-end autonomous driving has emerged as a prominent research direction, driven by its "all-in-one" training pipeline and goal-oriented output (final trajectory)~\cite{chen2024end}.
+\IEEEPARstart{I}{n} recent years, end-to-end autonomous driving has emerged as a prominent research direction, driven by its ``all-in-one'' training pipeline and goal-oriented output (final trajectory).
 End-to-end models aim to learn a direct mapping from sensor inputs to the vehicle’s trajectory through large-scale data-driven approaches.
-Compared with traditional modular pipelines, where perception, prediction, and planning are trained and designed, this paradigm streamlines the overall system and reduces the risk of error propagation between subsystems~\cite{liang2020pnpnet,luo2018fast,sadat2020perceive}.
+Compared with traditional modular pipelines, where perception, prediction, and planning are trained and designed, this paradigm streamlines the overall system and reduces the risk of error propagation between subsystems~\citep{chen2024end}.
 However, achieving robust and scalable end-to-end solutions in real-world, dynamic environments remains a major challenge.

-Whether using cameras, LiDAR, or both, the computationally intensive process of \textit{feature extraction} remains the primary bottleneck in modern end-to-end architectures.
+Whether using cameras, LiDAR, or both, the computational cost of feature extraction significantly constrains the resources available for increasingly complex end-to-end planning architectures.
 Current state-of-the-art (SOTA) end-to-end autonomous driving methods~\cite{diffusiondrive,goalflow,li2024hydra,transdiffuser} have focused on fusing multiple sensor modalities, primarily camera and LiDAR, to build a comprehensive environmental representation~\cite{diffusiondrive,goalflow,li2024hydra,transdiffuser,transfuser}.
 While effective, this reliance on expensive LiDAR sensors and computationally intensive methods limits the scalability of such systems, particularly for mass-market consumer vehicles, which are typically equipped only with cameras, limiting their applicability to vehicles with more expensive sensor suites.
-Moreover, all these methods depend on the BEV features, which are computationally expensive, especially for the camera branch that has to be cast to BEV by e.g,.
-LSS-type models~\cite{lss}.
+Moreover, all these methods depend on BEV (Bird's-Eye View) features, which are computationally expensive, especially for the camera branch, which has to be cast to BEV, e.g., LSS-type models~\cite{lss}.
 On the other hand, many existing camera-only end-to-end approaches suffer from significant practical limitations.
 Notably, leading camera-only architectures like UniAD and VAD~\cite{uniad,vad} are often oversized, containing over 100 million parameters.
 This large size makes them computationally expensive, resulting in slower inference speeds and more demanding training requirements.